Data engineering: build a robust data infrastructure

 Key benefits include:

-• Scalability: Handle growing data volumes without performance degradation.
+• Scalability: Handle increasing data volumes without performance loss.

-• Reliability: Minimize downtime and ensure data consistency.
+• Reliability: Minimize downtime and maintain data consistency.

-• Security: Protect sensitive data with robust access controls.
+• Security: Protect sensitive data with strict access controls.

 Data Ingestion